 The first one most of you will agree with, but I still see people using it, although, not as frequently as I use to:

 - UNCLEAR NAVIGATION – One of the great things about WordPress is the option to use not only pages but, posts, categories, or custom links on your menus.
 USE THEM!
 One of the easiest ways, if you want people to take a particular path, is to have a START HERE tab on your menu leading them right to your call-to-action (you do have a call-to-action right?).
 At least have an ABOUT ME, CONTACT, BLOG, but you can also include links to a sales page or your book on Amazon, or your different categories just make sure that there is some kind of direction.
-Because a lost reader is a lost reader.
+Because a lost reader is a lost client.

 - NO SEARCH BAR – Not only can’t I find my way around with the navigation, but I can’t even search for what I want.
 Not cool!